Women’s Health is an important branch of medicine specifically focused on the physical and emotional needs that affect a woman’s overall health.

 Pregnancy complications: morning sickness, heartburn, leg and back pain, gestational diabetes

-According to the National Osteoporosis Foundation, an estimated eight million American women develop osteoporosis.
+According to the National Osteoporosis Foundation, an estimated 8 million American women develop osteoporosis.

 While younger women can develop osteoporosis, in most cases women develop osteoporosis as they age and reach menopause.
-This is because during menopause, the ovaries stop producing estrogen which protects the bones.
+This is because during menopause, the ovaries stop producing estrogen, which protects your bones.
 Additionally, women also live longer than men, meaning their bones gradually weaken as they age.